Close

 From there, the hosting organization will take you to Vilamur by private bus (which will cost 6 euros per person, so please bring some cash with you).

-IMPORTANT: make sure you get to Barcelona on time!
-The ONLY choice to get on time at the meeting point, is to take the bus to La Pobla de Segur at 14.30h.
+IMPORTANT: Make sure you get to Barcelona on time!
+The ONLY choice to get on time at the meeting point is to take the bus to La Pobla de Segur at 14.30h.

-The hosting organization will take you from Vilamur to La Pobla de Segur very early in the morning, by a private bus (which will cost another 6 euros per person, so please bring some cash with you).
+LAST DAY OF THE CAMP: The best option is to go back to Barcelona by bus from La Pobla de Segur.
+The hosting organization will take you from Vilamur to La Pobla de Segur very early in the morning by a private bus (which will cost another 6 euros per person, so please bring some cash with you).

 From La Pobla de Segur, there is one bus at 8:45h in the morning, which will allow you to transfer on time to the airport or train/bus station in Barcelona.
+Be aware that the travel time is around 4h.

 Requirements